SofianeKali/AssistantPme/replit.md

   - SMTP: smtp.mail.yahoo.com:465
 - Fixed port conversion bug (string to integer) for all providers
 - Updated Settings UI to support all three providers seamlessly

+### ⚠️ Known Issues
+- After session management update, existing sessions may fail to deserialize.
+Users should log out and log back in to refresh their session.